openstack/openstack-manuals/doc/common/glossary.rst

    membership

-      The association between an Image service VM image and a tenant.
+      The association between an Image service VM image and a project.
-      Enables images to be shared with specified tenants.
+      Enables images to be shared with specified projects.

    membership list

-      A list of tenants that can access a given VM image within Image service.
+      A list of projects that can access a given VM image within Image service.

    memcached